php-ru/symfony-docs-ru/create_framework/introduction.rst

 framework and more features will be added with time.
 Eventually, you will have a fully-featured full-stack web framework.

-And of course, each step will be the occasion to learn more about some of the Symfony Components.
+Each step will be the occasion to learn more about some of the Symfony Components.

 Many modern web frameworks advertize themselves as being MVC frameworks.
 This tutorial won't talk about the MVC pattern, as the Symfony Components are able to